vishvAsa/kalpAntaram/kANe/v1p1/14_the_arthashAstra_of_kauTilya.md

 and giving oneself out as a devotee of Saṅkarsana, overreach ing robbers by adininistering a stupefying liquid and attack ing them.
 Saṅkarṣuna or Balarāma ( elder brother of Krona ) is described in the Mahābhārata (Udyogaparva 157.
 19-20) as Madaraktāntalocana' (whose eyes were red with intoxi cation ).

 K. (in IV.
 8.12 ) states that Animāndavya declared him self to be a thief, though not a thief, through fear of the pain of torture.
 In the epic it is said that he remained silent when questioned ( Adiparva 107.9).
 He is also referred to in Adi 63.
-92-93 (Sūle protaḥ purinarsiracoras-cauraçankaya ) and
+92-93 (Sūle protaḥ purāṇarsiracoras-cauraçankaya ) and

 108. 6-8.